razi90/fidenaro-docs/docs/mechanics.md

 The section below illustrates how deposits and withdrawals work.

-When a user allocates capital to a vault, they are issued vault shares, that hold a % claim to the assets in the vault.
+When a user invests in a vault, they are issued vault shares, that hold a percentage claim to the assets in the vault.
 Upon redemption, these shares hold a claim to a proportion of each asset in the vault.
 Users can withdraw their assets any time.

 ## Deposit